Soulima01/Pranaya-AI-Health-Chatbot/README.md

 -  **BP & blood-sugar tracking** with trend visualization
 -  **Connect Feature:** allow loved ones to securely view shared reports
 -  **Collaboration with hospitals:** for vaccine availability
--  **ntegration with doctors and hospitals:** for appointments and emergency check-ups
+-  **Integration with doctors and hospitals:** for appointments and emergency check-ups

 ---